New bus network on Île-des-Sœurs

 Rethinking the bus network together

-In the coming months, a number of major public transit projects will be commissioned, including the REM, the Pie-IX BRT, and in a few years, the Blue line extension.
+In the coming months, a number of major public transit projects will be commissioned, including the REM and in a few years, the Blue line extension.
 Deployment of these projects, your mobility needs, and urban development will have an impact on how you use bus service.
 Now is therefore the ideal time to rethink the bus network together to make it even more attractive and better adapted to changes on the Island of Montréal.